bartekbp/bartekbp/README.md

 - 🗣️ fluent in English and Polish
 - 🚀 experienced in java, python and react
-- ❤️ love delightful to use apps and 🏹 aims to create them
+- ❤️ loves delightful to use apps and 🏹 aims to create them

 Some of the technologies that I used:
 <div style="display: flex; gap: 10px; flex-wrap: wrap">